24 Golden Rules to Being a Great Boss

 If you’ve been promoted, and are now leading your former peers, you’re in a potentially sticky spot.
 Some people on your staff may feel resentful.
 Others may hope to capitalize on your former chumminess.
 As the boss, it’s your job to lead your team, not to pal around with them.
 “Don’t pretend you’re something you’re not.
 Don’t try to be friends with your team, but rather, understand, and respect that the role of a leader is challenging, for both you and for them,” cautions Donovan.
 Just keep the boundaries clear, don’t show favorites at work (or over-compensate by giving your friend the cold shoulder), and make sure everyone understands the new game plan.

 The only way you can stay ahead of the curve is by maintaining clear, consistent communication with your employees.
 This means letting them know you’re approachable and also taking the time to schedule regular sit-downs.
 Executive career coach Natalie Currie recommends committing to a schedule of monthly meetings with your most significant employees and keeping this time sacred.
 “Protect this time in your calendar.
 During one-on-one meetings, remove all distractions that might keep you from fully engaging in the conversation.
 Hold the meeting in a quiet space, and silence your technology.
 A distracted boss is a demotivating boss,” she says.
 Make sure to spend the bulk of this time really listening, so that your employee feels heard, and motivated to contribute.
+Check out these time management tips that actually work.

 Be a strength-spotter